Bibi Torriani: Personal life

 Torriani's older brother Conrad also played for EHC St. Moritz and the Switzerland men's national ice hockey team.
 The brothers were teammates at the Ice Hockey World Championships in 1930, 1933, 1934, and the 1932 Ice Hockey European Championship.

 Torriani won a silver medal competing in men's singles at the FIL World Luge Championships 1957 held in Davos, Switzerland.

-Two of Torriani's sons were involved in Swiss hockey.
+Torriani encouraged his sons to learn figure skating in preparation for playing hockey.
+Two of his sons were involved in Swiss hockey.
 Romano Torriani played for EHC Basel and HC Davos, and Marco played for EHC Basel and SC Langnau Tigers, and later became president of Genève-Servette HC.
 As a manager, Marco helped Geneva earn a promotion from Swiss League 1 to National League A.

 Torriani died on 3 September 1988, in Chur, Switzerland at age 76.

 Honors and legacy

 Torriani is considered the best Swiss ice hockey player ever, and has been inducted into the HC Davos Hall of Fame.
 He was posthumously inducted into the inaugural class of the IIHF Hall of Fame in 1997 as a player, and was the first Swiss to be honored.
 He is the namesake of the Bibi Torriani Cup, an annual competition for players aged 14 representing various Cantons of Switzerland.
 The event is used to identify future players for the national team program.

 The International Ice Hockey Federation (IIHF) established the Torriani Award in 2015, named after Torriani.
 When the new award was announced, the IIHF president René Fasel said; "We wanted to create a trophy which honours players for a great international career irrespective of where they played.
 Nowadays, with NHL players and international players often being the same, we feel that there are so many top players to honour.
 Still, we wanted to ensure we recognized players who didn't necessarily win Olympic and World Championship medals but who still had remarkable careers.
 As a result, we created the Torriani Award, and Lucio Topatigh is a very worthy first recipient".

 For the 100th anniversary of the Ice Hockey World Championships in 2020, Torriani was named to the IIHF All-time Switzerland team.